Can't sleep? A guide to a better night's rest

-Do you struggle to get a good night's rest?
-Kerry Torrens explains how a few diet changes can make all the difference...
+Are you struggling to get a good night's sleep?
+Kerry Torrens explains how a few diet changes can make all the difference.

-- Choose protein foods that are rich in an amino acid called tryptophan.
+- Choose proteins that are rich in an amino acid called tryptophan.
 This helps boost the sleep-inducing hormone melatonin.
-Chicken and turkey, milk and dairy, nuts and seeds are all good choices.
+Chicken and turkey, milk and dairy, and nuts and seeds are all good choices.

-- Combine these with rice, pasta or potatoes to help the body get the most benefits from tryptophan.
+- Combine these with a carbohydrate-rich food, such as rice, pasta or potatoes, which helps the body to get the most benefits from tryptophan.
 Try a chicken and noodle stir-fry or similar.
-Drink warm milk with a cracker or oatcake before bed.

 - Avoid using a computer late in the evening as the light from the screen can have a stimulatory effect.

-Do you have trouble sleeping or have you beaten insomnia by making changes to your diet?
+Do you have trouble sleeping or have you beaten insomnia?
 Let us know below.